 How Radon Gets Into Your Home

 Air pressure inside your home is usually lower than pressure in the soil around your home's foundation.
+This pressure differential originates form indoor-outdoor temperature differences.
 When radon gas is present in the soil, your house acts like a vacuum and draws radon in through cracks and other openings.
+This phenomenon is also known as the “stack effect.”

 Radon gets into your home through: